 The McHugh House is a three-storey brick and sandstone Queen Anne Revival-style house.
 It is known for its architectural uniqueness — including a gabled roof and a tower topped with a steep turret — and its historical significance to the community.

 Frank B. McHugh on saddle horse - November, 1905

 Thanks to the local Ward 8 Councillor Evan Woolley, the House was saved from the wrecking ball in 2014 when the City took ownership of the house from the Roman Catholic diocese and relocated the house from 18 Avenue SW to its present location on City Park space on the corner of 17 Avenue SW and Centre Street in the Beltline.

 City crews relocate the McHugh House to the corner of Centre Street and 17 Avenue SW - June 9, 2014

 Special thanks Mayor Nenshi and all the tremendous people at the City of Calgary, Calgary Transportation Infrastructure and Calgary Parks who literally picked up and moved a house in order to make something special for all Calgarians.
-And of course, thank you to Councillor Woolley for dreaming big to protect Calgary's heritage and reinvest in our neighbourhoods.
+And of course, thank you to Ward 8 Councillor Evan Woolley for dreaming big to protect Calgary's heritage and reinvest in our neighbourhoods.